Roblox/roact/docs/guide/state-and-lifecycle.md

 local Clock = Roact.Component:extend("Clock")

 function Clock:init()
-	-- In init, you should assign to 'state' directly.
+	-- In init, we can use setState to set up our initial component state. self:setState({
-	-- Use this opportunity to set any initial values. self.state = {
 		currentTime = 0
-	}
+	})
 end

 -- This render function is almost completely unchanged from the first example.